-We look out into this place, this world, this life, this society, and all seem caught in some confrontation without meaning; many think they know this and others that; truth is we have forgotten the truth.
+We looked out into this world, this life, this society, and all seemed caught in some confrontation without meaning; many thinking they know this and others that; truth is we have forgotten the truth.

 Fire and Wind, heart and mind, often as not, a million miles from each other.

-In this Gathering it is our turn to call the Ancient Ones and ask how e lost the means to hold the two together.
+In this Gathering it was our turn to call the Ancient Ones and ask how we lost the means to hold the two together.

 It is said that the Wild Worse Epona with its volcanic heart was bridled by the wind Gaoth so they became one song to turn the world

 We gathered to ask the Old Ones to remind us how to gather our wisdom and our passion to be a song that gathers us and the world as a single flame caught in the wind.

 In the saga of the two warriors, it is only when they brought their gifts together that they escaped calamity and changed the world beyond them as well themselves